0

 Scooby’s Updates:

-s18Scooby’s Petfinder bio:Hello folks!
+Scooby2Scooby’s Petfinder bio:Hello folks!
 My name is Scooby, a mature and handsome senior gentleman looking for a fur-ever home to settle down in!
 Have you heard of a “golden oldie”?!
 Well that’s ME and I’m looking for a place to live out my golden years in style!
 Let me tell you a little about my story first.
 The people I used to live with gave up on me and abandoned me at the county shelter.
 I don’t know why that happened because I always tried to be a good boy!
 My hip had been dislocated for quite some time, causing me pain and my teeth were in real bad shape.
-I was scheduled to be euthanised because of my medical problems, but luckily the wonderful people at M.A.I.N. stepped in to save me!
+I was scheduled to be euthanized because of my medical problems, but luckily the wonderful people at M.A.I.N. stepped in to save me!
 I have been receiving treatment in a loving foster home; my teeth are all fixed up after surgery and my hip is feeling much better.
 In fact, I get around pretty good for a senior guy-us Cattle Dogs are known for being a pretty energetic breed!
 Don’t worry though- if you’re looking for a more mellow companion, you’ve found your guy.
 I am house-trained and a “very good boy” my foster mom says!
 My favorite part of the day is when my foster family wakes up and gives me belly rubs!
 Perhaps you’re looking for a buddy to keep you warm at night?
 I’d be happy to sleep next to you but I must warn you, my foster mom says I DO snore a bit!
 I’m full of love, but sometimes I’m not so sure I want to share all my love with a doggy sibling- a careful intro and meet and greet will be required with other dogs in the house.
-Being a senior, I’ve got some wisdom behind me and I know that life isn’t always easy.
-This last part hasn’t been the best for me, but now that I’m healthy and loved in my foster home, I just KNOW I’m ready to find the family that will love me for the rest of my doggy days!
-Could that be you?!
-Set up a meet and greet with me soon.
-I’m a happy, affectionate and well behaved companion…what more could you ask for?!
-I am approximately ten years old and my adoption fee is $75.
-I am neutered, up to date on Bordetella, DHPP and Rabies AND come with my county license!

 Update Oct.
 20th: Scooby is doing great after his dental surgery yesterday.
 He acts no different than before he went in for surgery.
 He’s a tough little guy and such a trooper!